rcchirwa/udacity_dend_project3/README.md

 The sortkey are the user_id

+user_id was also used as a primary key

 Dist all has been chosen because of the size of this table

 ### artists

 The sortkey is artist_id because it could be used in joins with songplays and songs tables

+artist_id was used for primary key.

 ### songs

+song_id was used as a primary key as well.

 The sortkey was selected as song_id because it is used to join with the songplays and artists tables